 25% of their calories are high-quality protein.
 That’s about 10 grams of protein in every 2 tablespoons of hemp seeds (38).

 Hemp seeds are also rich in two essential fatty acids, linoleic acid (omega-6) and alpha-linolenic acid (omega-3) (39).

 They contain significant amounts of all nine essential amino acids (though it’s too low in lysine to be considered complete), as well as plenty of magnesium, zinc, iron, and calcium.

 These essential fatty acids, like omega-3s, can help fight depression without the need to get high!

 20. Chia Seeds

-Chia seeds is truly one of the world's best superfoods.
+Chia seeds are truly one of the world’s best superfoods.

 They are packed with nutrients that include protein, fiber, and calcium.

 One ounce of chia seeds contains 4 grams of protein, 11 grams of fiber, 18% of the RDA for calcium (40).